Oak Brook NPDES

 - not part of a sewage treatment plant, or publicly owned treatment works (POTW).

-- A copy of the 2016 IEPA Notice of Intent can be found here.
+- A copy of the 2021 IEPA Notice of Intent (PDF)

-- Village of Oak Brook Stormwater Management Program Plan: SMPP
+- Village of Oak Brook Stormwater Management Program Plan (SMPP) (PDF)

 - Village of Oak Brook Illicit Discharge Detection and Elimination Program.

-- A link to EPA information on stormwater pollution prevention can be found here.
+- Environmental Protection Agency (EPA) information on stormwater pollution prevention

 Report a Concern

 Contact the Village of Oak Brook regarding problems with drainage features or illegal dumping into the storm sewer system.
-You can report anonymously here.
+You can report anonymously.

 The Village of Oak Brook has partnered with DuPage County to implement illicit discharge monitoring activities.
-Additional information on identifying potential illicit discharges and contact information for reporting suspected illicit discharges or concerns to the County’s Illicit Discharge Hotline can be found on the County Website
+Additional information on identifying potential illicit discharges and contact information for reporting suspected illicit discharges can be reported by calling the Illicit Discharge Hotline at (630) 407-6896 or by email Suspected Illicit Discharge.
+Citizens concerns can be found in the Citizens Guide to Monitoring Stormwater (PDF).

 Climate change refers to any significant change in the measures of climate lasting for an extended period of time.
 Climate change includes major changes in temperature, precipitation, or wind patterns, among other effects, that occur over several decades or longer.
-As a requirement of the Village’s general NPDES Permit ILR40, consideration of impacts and effects of climate change on storm water, storm water controls, flood management and BMP implementation.
-A link to the EPA’s climate change website is located here.
+As a requirement of the Village's general NPDES Permit ILR40, consideration of impacts and effects of climate change on storm water, storm water controls, flood management and BMP implementation.
+Visit the EPA's climate change website.